saniha-nc/abb-devops-assessment/README.md

-# abb-devops-assessment
-ABB DevOps Assessment Repository
+# ABB DevOps Assessment Repository

-This repository contains solutions for the DevOps assessment.
+This repository contains solutions for the DevOps assessment implemented using AWS services.

-Tasks covered:
+## Tasks Covered

-- Git branching strategy
+- Git branching strategy and workflow
+- CI pipeline implementation using AWS CodePipeline & CodeBuild
+- CD pipeline implementation in AWS
-- CI/CD pipelines
+- Multi-stage CI/CD pipeline (Dev, QA, Prod)
-- Terraform AKS infrastructure
+- Terraform infrastructure provisioning (AWS EC2)
+- Secrets management using AWS Secrets Manager integrated with CI/CD
-- Docker containerization
+- Docker containerization and image push to AWS ECR
-- Kubernetes deployment
+- Kubernetes deployment YAML with readiness and liveness probes
-- Helm charts
+- Helm chart creation and packaging
+- Monitoring setup using AWS CloudWatch with alerts
-- Security scanning
+- Security scanning integrated into CI/CD pipeline
-- Monitoring and logging
-- Troubleshooting scenarios

-Due to Azure subscription limitations, infrastructure code and configurations are provided along with explanations and screenshots where applicable.
+All tasks have been implemented using AWS services, and supporting configuration files, scripts, and screenshots are included wherever applicable.